-Agilent reported revenues of $5.3 billion in fiscal 2020, up 3.4% from fiscal 2019.
-The company generated 71% of revenues from markets outside the United States.
-Almost 20% were derived from China, including Hong Kong.
+Agilent reported revenues of $6.3 billion in fiscal 2021, up 18% from fiscal 2020.
+The company generated 62% of revenues from markets outside the United States.
+35% were derived from Asia-Pacific region in the fiscal 2021.

 Most of the competition for these three segments comes from Bruker Corp., Danaher Corp, Affymetrix, GE Healthcare, Life Technologies Corp., Thermo Fisher Scientific, Waters Corp., Illumina, Inc., Life Technologies Corp., Abbott Laboratories, Sakura, Roche, Perkin Elmer Corp., Shimadzu Corp, Heidenhain Corp., Malvern Instruments, Seiko Instruments, Veeco Instruments and Zygo Corp.